 So, what do you need before you can even start the sponsorship seeking process?

-If you don’t know where or when your event is taking place, you can’t sell sponsorship for it.
+If you don’t know where or when your event or program is taking place, you can’t sell sponsorship for it.
 You simply aren’t far enough along the planning process for any sponsor to take you seriously.

 Sponsors need time to consider the opportunity, sell it internally, make a decision, plan leverage, and implement that leverage – all before you launch whatever it is you’re doing.
 Because it’s leverage that turns the opportunity you’re selling into the result they need, if you don’t give them ample lead-time, you’re asking for money with no chance for them to get a result.
 How much time?
 At least several months and up to a year or more.